Deepa Sashindran: Early life and education

-Sashindran started the classical dance form of Bharatanatyam at the age of 5 under the Gurus Kalamandalam Usha Datar and Dr. Savithri Ramaiah.
+Deepa Sashindran started the classical dance form of Bharatanatyam at the age of 5 under the Gurus Kalamandalam Usha Datar and Dr. Savithri Ramaiah.
 From the age of 8, she started learning the Kuchipudi form of dance under the renowned Kuchipudi expert Smt.
 Manju Bhargavi and continued studying under her for three decades.
 She also trained with Guru Vempati Ravi Shankar on new innovations.
 Currently, Sashindran is creating finer nuances of the art-form with the Kuchipudi Parampara Foundation Trust, which she established in Bangalore.

 Career

-Sashindran is a versatile artist of the Kuchipudi dance style who has practiced the art-form for close to four decades.
+Deepa Sashindran is a versatile artist of the Kuchipudi dance style who has practiced the art-form for close to four decades.
 She has received many accolades for her vivacious dance techniques and spellbound solo performances.
 She has also had lead roles in dance dramas and performed alongside her Guru on many prestigious festivals and occasions.
 The government of Karnataka's Kuchipudi textbook committee has incorporated her dance pictures into the Kuchipudi text book of that state.

 The First International Kuchipudi Dance Conference of North America, which was held in Houston and organized by Samskriti, invited Sashindran to render solo performances.
 She has conducted workshops and performances at Doha, Dubai, and Abu Dhabi.
 The Festival of India at Bahrain, organized by the Ministry of Culture, invited an ensemble led by Sashindran to perform.